alexander-arakelyan/leaflet-layer-tree-plugin/README.md

 ]
 ```

-It's possible to use "onPopup" property to define WFS layers in configuration.
+One can use "onPopup" property to define WFS layers in configuration.
 The property value should be a function that accepts "layer" argument and returns html of the popup:

 ```javascript